echoujoel/Breast-Cancer-prediction/README.md

 ## Model used
 - The project used the Logistic regression model as the predictive algorithm

-Performance was evaluated using:
-- Accuracy
-- Precision
-- Recall
-- F1-score

 ## Technologies and tools used
 This project was developed using:
 - python